|

 Impartial students of scripture can see that the arsenokoit stem has a range of meaning which rarely, if ever carries the meaning of homosexual.

-We have demonstrated on this page, that no use of the arsenokoit stem in antiquity, describes committed, noncultic homosexual partnerships between equals, as we understand them today.
+We have demonstrated on this page, that no use of the arsenokoit stem in antiquity, describes committed, noncultic gay marriages or homosexual partnerships, as we understand them today.

 Therefore, when we define arsenokoites, honesty requires that our definition must fit the way our ancient ancestors actually used the word.